-To achieve savings on fuel purchases, existing supplies of residual fuel at the Major Petroleum Facility were used to supply 21.0 percent of the heating and cooling needs of BNL's major facilities in 2016.
-By comparison in 2015, natural gas satisfied more than 99.8 percent of the heating and cooling needs.
-Consequently, 2016 emissions of particulates, NOx, and sulfur dioxide (SO2) were 1.3, 3.3, and 18.6 tons, respectively, and higher than the respective totals for 2015.
-All emissions were well below the respective permit limits of 113.3, 159, and 445 tons.
-Table 4-5 shows fuel use and emissions since 2007.
+In 2017, residual fuel prices exceeded those of natural gas for most of the year.
+As a result, natural gas was used to supply 98.3 percent of the heating and cooling needs of BNL's major facilities.
+By comparison, in 2009, residual fuel satisfied 42.6 percent of the major facility heating and cooling needs.
+Consequently, 2017 emissions of particulates, NOx, and sulfur dioxide (SO2) were 6.7, 25.2, and 43.2 tons less than the respective totals for 2009, when No. 6 oil was used to supply a much higher percent of site heating and cooling needs.
+Table 4-5 shows fuel use and emissions since 2008.